-The Wizard of Lies is a 2017 television biopic film directed by Barry Levinson (an American film actor, director, screenwriter, and producer).
+The Wizard of Lies is a 2017 television biopic film directed by Barry Levinson (an American f i lm actor, director, screenwriter, and producer).
 Starring Robert De Niro, Michelle Pfeiffer, Nathan Darrow, Alessandro Nivola, Hank Azaria and Diana B. Henriques.

-This Biopic is based on the non-fiction book of the same written by Diana B. Henriques, which depicts the fall of Bernie Madoff, a well-known Financier in the United States.
-His Ponzi scheme robbed \$65 billion from unsuspecting victims, the largest fraud in U.S. history.
+This Biopic is based on the non-fiction book of the same written by Diana B. Henriques, which depicts the fall of Bernie Madoff, a well- known Financier in the United States.
+His Ponzi scheme robbed \$ 65 billion from unsuspecting victims, the largest fraud in U. S. history.
 Robert De Niro portrays Bernie Madoff, an American banker.
-The latter perpetrated the world's most excellent Ponzi scheme that cheated thousands of people out of tens of billions of dollars over at least 17 years.
-It started in November 2008 when Bernie confessed his long-running Ponzi scheme to his sons Mark Madoff (Alessandro Nivola) and Andrew Madoff (Nathan Darrow) as Madoff could not keep up with the increase of flow in his client redemption requests.
+The latter perpetrated the world' s most excellent Ponzi scheme that cheated thousands of people out of tens of billions of dollars over at least 17 years.
+I t started in November 2008 when Bernie confessed his long- running Ponzi scheme to his sons Mark Madoff (Alessandro Nivola) and Andrew Madoff (Nathan Darrow) as Madoff could not keep up with the increase of flow in his client redemption requests.
+The movie t ravels through many t imelines, including the early years of his Ponzi scheme, which shows how he indulged his accounts manager Frank Di Pascali (Hank Azaria) and turned him to be his puppet for this f inancial scam.

-The early part of the movie relates to how Bernie confessed his crime to his family members, including his wife Ruth Madoff (Michelle Pfeiffer), and the legal proceedings.
-An interesting point that fascinated the investigators was how was family members not aware of any of Bernie's actions and financial crimes?
-Although he was the former chairman of the NASDAQ and the founder of the Wall Street business Bernard L. Madoff Investment Securities LLC, no regulators, including the SEC, could find his Ponzi scheme until his confession.

-The movie travels through many timelines, including the early years of his Ponzi scheme, which shows how he indulged his accounts manager Frank DiPascali (Hank Azaria) and turned him to be his puppet for this financial scam.
 Bernie controlled his sons and always hid his lower groundwork behind his established Advisory company, i.e., Bernard L. Madoff Investment Securities LLC.
 There could be a question of how he pulled this scheme for so long?
-Bernie Madoff created a self-image of respectability and generosity within the investor's circle and the family, where he persuaded them to invest in his trades.
+Bernie Madoff created a self- image of respectability and generosity within the investor's circle and the family, where he persuaded them to invest in his t rades.
 He used this capital to pay out any redemptions requests from his existing clients.
 The Main technique Madoff used was an image of exclusivity where he often initially turned clients away.
-There could also have been a turning point in Madoff's life when a financial analyst who was the first whistleblower wrote a letter to the Securities Exchange Commission (SEC), which led to an improper investigation by SEC.
-Bernie was requested to disclose his Depository Trust (DTC) account Company number investigators.
-Still, if they had taken a proper follow-up from SEC, they could have uncovered Madoff's dirty Ponzi Scheme way back in 2005.

-The movie is well structured to show the mastermind behind one of the U.S.'s most significant financial frauds.
-It is precious information considering that people are still not aware of what a Ponzi Scheme is in the present world.
+There could also have been a turning point in Madoff's life when a f inancial analyst who was the f i rst whistleblower wrote a letter Securities the to Exchange Commission (SEC), which led to an improper investigation by SEC.
+Bernie was requested to disclose his Depository Trust DTC) Company account number (to investigators.
+Still, i f they had taken a proper follow- up from SEC, they could have uncovered Madoff' s dirty Ponzi Scheme way back in 2005.
+The early part of the movie relates to how Bernie confessed his crime to his family members, including his wife Ruth Madoff (Michelle Pfeiffer), and the legal proceedings.
+An interesting point that fascinated the investigators was how was family members not aware of any of Bernie's actions and financial crimes?
+Although he was the former chairman of the NASDAQ and the founder of the Wall Street business Bernard L. Madoff Investment Securities LLC, no regulators, including the SEC, could find his Ponzi scheme until his confession.
+The movie is well structured to show the mastermind behind one of the U. S.' s most significant f inancial frauds.
+I t is precious information considering that people are still not aware of what a Ponzi Scheme is in the present world.
 ADNEL DENZIL 2127264